aivantg/Docubot/README.md

-# 🤖 DocuBot
+# 🤖 Docubot

 A Slackbot that makes documentation easier!
-DocuBot connects to a channel and automatically sends messages in a slack channel to a linked Notion database.
+Docubot connects to a channel and automatically sends messages in a slack channel to a linked Notion database.

 **Features:**
 - Supports two message parsing modes: 'all' (all messages get sent) and 'link' (only messages with URLs get sent)